 Environmental Compliance Monitoring

-A requirement of the environmental authorisation process most often includes the compilation of an Environmental Management Plan (EMPr).
+A requirement of the environmental authorisation process most often includes the compilation of an Environmental Management Programme (EMPr).
 This document contains guidelines to ensure that all activities associated with the proposed development are carried out in an environmentally responsible and acceptable manner, e.g. safe storage of hazardous chemicals, sensible siting of ablution facilities, effective control of workers activities, implementation of methods to reduce soil erosion and compliance with health and safety issues.

 An EMPr is a legally-binding document that contains guidelines with which building contractors and / or applicants must comply, and that must be strictly implemented and regularly monitored.
 If this is done, it is likely that the majority of the potentially adverse impacts can be minimised or prevented.
 The EMPr should be based on the principles of the NEMA as well as the recommendations made in the preceding Basic Assessment Report or the Scoping and EIA Reports.